Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week8.md

 Requirements:

 Install Thunder Client from VScode Extensions.
-This tool will be necessary to test the api that we will be generating.
+This tool will be necessary to test the api that I will be generating.

+#### Create Cruddur Upload Avatar Lambbda Function

 Created a new Lambda function using Ruby named `cruddur-upload-avatar`.

-Created a new folder `cruddur-upload-avatar`and file `function.rb` in the aws/lambdas/cruddur-upload-avatar` folder. function.rb
+Created a new folder `cruddur-upload-avatar`and file `function.rb` in the `aws/lambdas/cruddur-upload-avatar` folder. function.rb
 ```sh
 #use for debugging